bhecquet/seleniumRobot/doc/chap2_Installation.md

 Add either the `core` project if you have it in eclipse or add the `core-x.y.z.jar` file.

 #### intelliJ ####
-IntelliJ Ultimate can be used to develop test applications (or seleniumrobot project itself) but requires some configuration to activate AspectJ
+IntelliJ Ultimate can be used to develop test applications (or seleniumrobot project itself) but requires some configuration to activate AspectJ.
+TestNG plugins must also be installed

 ##### AspectJ activation #####
 This step must be done only once to make IntelliJ work with aspectJ